mydictionary-project/mydictionary/README.md

 All ".xlsx" files which march the following conditions could become ***collection files*** or ***dictionary files***.

 - Contain at least one worksheet.
-- In the first worksheet, cells of the first line should contain: "SN" (serial number), "Word", "Define", "Note", "QC" (query counter) and "QT" (last query time).
+- In the first worksheet, cells of the first line should contain: "SN" (serial number), "Word", "Definition", "Note", "QC" (query counter) and "QT" (last query time).

 Here are examples: